Are You Passionate?: Critical reception

 Are You Passionate? was met with "mixed or average" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 54 based on 17 reviews.

 In a review for AllMusic, critic reviewer Stephen Thomas Erlewine wrote: "Instead of sounding like a refreshing change of pace, it's a muddled, aimless affair from an artist who's had too many middling efforts over the last decade."
 At The Austin Chronicle, Raoul Hernandez admitted the "songs are too long, too slow, and they all sound the same."
 Billboard called it the "great next step in Young's career but also the best album he could have issued right now."

 Track listing

+The track "Gateway of Love" is listed on the back cover, but not included on the album.
+The song was not released until 2022 on the Toast album, but was played in concert with Crazy Horse during 28 of 29 dates of their European tour in 2001.
+An 8:36 minute performance of the song at Rotterdam Ahoy Sportpaleis, Rotterdam (July 24, 2001) is officially available to stream from the Neil Young Archives website.